A Look at Gun Materials and Production

 Aluminum is a popular alternative to steel for certain guns—certain 9mm pistols, for example—and offers a lightweight, aesthetic look and feel.
-The lower compression and tensile strength make aluminum frames more susceptible to stress cracking and can often not be repaired when this occurs.
+Lower compression and tensile strength make aluminum frames more susceptible to stress cracking.
+When this occurs, repairs are unlikely.
 The recoil can also be greater in aluminum framed guns.

 PLASTIC GUN CONSTRUCTION

 Polymer plastics were originally used in gun production on non-structural components such as recoil spring guides and grips.
 Eventually, plastic was used in small gun components and as part of the frame.
 Many guns today employ polymers in frame production as popular alternatives to traditional steel.
 Plastic has several benefits, including its lightweight nature and damage resistance from recoil impact.
 Unlike steel, plastic is more comfortable in a wider temperature range.
 Plastic frames also allow a certain versatility in interchangeable grip panels for different hand sizes.